 When he started to collaborate with Spanish and British colleagues, they realized that wasn’t the only unique thing about it.

-“I brought Rafael Royo-Torres in as a collaborator, and he recognized that this was part of a group of dinosaurs that had never been seen in North America before.”
+“I brought Rafael Royo-Torres in as a collaborator, and he recognized that this thing was actually from a group of dinosaurs that had never been found in North America before.”

 Kirkland says the group is called Turiasaurus, which Royo-Torres had discovered and named about a decade ago.
 The group is native to Europe.